Every Event an Adventure

 RECOVERY EQUIPMENT REQU'D:

-Snatch Strap Front and rear recovery points Winch preferred AT Tyres UHF In-car
+Snatch Strap Front and rear recovery points Winch preferred AT Tyres Mud Tyres UHF In-car

 VEHICLE CONVOY NUMBERS - MAXIMUM (Incl Trip Leader): 10